 Windows Server 2012

 Amazon Linux 2

-Create a Cloud Database Instance for Amazon DynamoDB
+Step 3: Create a Cloud Database Instance for Amazon DynamoDB

 Create a new cloud database instance for Amazon DynamoDB using a new cloud account.

-Perform a Test Backup and Restore
+Step 4: Perform Your First Backup and Restore

 The first full backup is automatically scheduled based on the assigned plan.

 After the backup operation is complete, perform a restore.